Fokker Dr.I: Experimental engines

 Several Dr.Is were used as testbeds for experimental engines.
-One aircraft, designated V.7, was fitted with the Siemens-Halske Sh.III bi-rotary engine.
+One aircraft, designated V.7, was fitted with the Siemens-Halske Sh.III birotary engine.
 The V.7 exhibited exceptional rate of climb and ceiling, but it proved difficult to handle.
 Serial 108/17 was used to test the 118 kW (160 hp) Goebel Goe.
 III, while serial 469/17 was used to test the 108 kW (145 hp) Oberursel Ur.
 III.
-None of these engines were used on production aircraft.
+None of these engines was used on production aircraft.
 One triplane was used as a testbed for an experimental Schwade gear-driven supercharger.

 Postwar

-Three triplanes are known to have survived the Armistice.
+Three triplanes are known to have survived the armistice.
 Serial 528/17 was retained as a testbed by the Deutschen Versuchsanstalt für Luftfahrt (German Aviation Research Institute) at Adlershof.
 After being used in the filming of two movies, 528/17 is believed to have crashed sometime in the late 1930s.
-Serial 152/17, in which Manfred von Richthofen obtained three victories, was displayed at the Zeughaus museum in Berlin.
+Serial 152/17, in which Manfred von Richthofen obtained three victories, was displayed at the Zeughaus Museum in Berlin.
 This aircraft was destroyed in an Allied bombing raid during World War II.

 In 1932, Fokker assembled a Dr.I from existing components.
 It was displayed in the Deutsche Luftfahrt-Sammlung in Berlin.
 In 1943, the aircraft was destroyed in an Allied bombing raid.
 Today, only a few original Dr.I artifacts survive in museums.